Solid Lubricant Additives

 hBN vs. Other Solid Lubricants

-The only white, electrically insulating, chemically inert solid lubricant.
-When conductivity, color, or chemical reactivity rules out MoS₂, WS₂, or graphite — hBN is the solution.
-Its unique combination of properties makes it the standard choice for food-grade, high-temperature, and electrical applications.
+The white, electrically insulating, chemically inert solid lubricant.
+When conductivity, color, or chemical reactivity rules out MoS₂, WS₂, or graphite, hBN provides a differentiated option for food-grade, high-temperature, electrical, and clean industrial applications.

 hBN Products from Powderful Solutions